Defective Drug Lawyers Helping People Throughout North and South Carolina

 Speak to an Experienced North Carolina or South Carolina Actemra Attorney

 There may be multiple legal theories (failure to warn, strict liability, negligence, etc.) and potentially several different defendants in a product liability lawsuit arising from a dangerous drug or other product.
-The plaintiff has the burden of proof in such cases and must prove liability by a preponderance of the evidence.
-Expert testimony often factors heavily into such cases, with both the plaintiff and the defendant (or its insurance company) presenting evidence regarding the safety of the drug in question.
+Expert testimony often factors heavily into such cases, with both the plaintiff and the defendant (or its insurance company) presenting evidence regarding the drug's safety in question.
 The litigation can be complicated and fiercely contested.
 This is why representation from an experienced trial law firm is necessary.

-While not every law firm is up to the task of handling such cases, Grimes Teich Anderson, LLP has successfully handled many product liability claims in both North Carolina and South Carolina.
-Our knowledgeable Actemra lawyers serve people in communities such as Asheville, Franklin, Rutherfordton, Waynesville, Spruce Pine, Greenville, Spartanburg, and Gaffney.
-Call 800-533-6845 or contact us online to schedule a free case evaluation.
-We accept most of our personal injury and wrongful death cases on a contingency fee contract, under which fees are not collected until the case is successfully concluded.
+While not every law firm is up to the task of representing clients in such cases, Grimes Teich Anderson has the national connections needed to handle many product liability claims successfully both in North Carolina and South Carolina.* Call us today at 800-533-6845 or contact us online to schedule a free case evaluation.